project-oak/oak/docs/abi.md

 can only interact with things outside of the WebAssembly environment through specific entrypoints which form the **Oak ABI**:

-- The [Oak Runtime](concepts.md#oak-runtime) invokes the Oak Node via a single [exported function](#exported-function).
+- The [Oak Runtime](concepts.md#oak-runtime) invokes each Oak Node via a single [exported function](#exported-function).
 - The Oak Node can make use of functionality provided by the Oak TCB by invoking [host functions](#host-functions), available as WebAssembly imports.

-These host functions provided by the Oak TCB revolve around the use of [channels](concepts.md#channels) for inter-node communication.
-To communicate with the outside world beyond the Oak system, the Oak TCB may also include [pre-defined channels](#pre-defined-channels) that are connected to [pseudo-Nodes](concepts.md#pseudo-nodes).
+These host functions provided by the Oak TCB revolve around the creation of other Nodes, and the use of [channels](concepts.md#channels) for inter-node communication.
+To communicate with the outside world beyond the Oak system, a Node may also create and communicate with
+[pre-defined channels](#pre-defined-channels) that are connected to [pseudo-Nodes](concepts.md#pseudo-nodes).